MishaHerscu/togetherness-ember-client/README.md

 The event data is from the eventful.com API / feed.

--   The server will store the event information as well as information about users.
+-   The Rails server stores the event information as well as information about users.
--   The client will provide the UX and uses Ember.
+-   The Ember client will provide the UX.

 Planning materials include: